Semi-ATE/spyder-remote/docs/conda_install_procedure.md

 </details>

-11. Exit the `conda` user shell and add all users taht will use the `base` installation to the `conda` group.
+11. Exit the `conda` user shell and add all users that will use the `base` installation to the `conda` group.

 ```sh
 (base) conda@RPi4b:~$ exit